dfinity/oisy-wallet-signer/README.md

 To register a prompt for permissions, you need to specify the method `ICRC25_REQUEST_PERMISSIONS` and provide a callback that will be executed by the library each time permissions are requested.

-The callback receives two parameters:
+The `prompt` callback receives two parameters:

 - **`requestedScopes`**: The requested scopes that need to be approved or denied.
 For example, this could include permissions like listing accounts or initiating actions to call canisters.
 - **`confirm`**: A callback that can be used to respond to the signer and, by extension, to the client, with the permissions that were granted or denied.